MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-technical-paper.md

 :::image type="content" border="false" source="./media/containerized-cicd.png" alt-text="Diagram of containerized CI/CD process flow.":::

-When checked into GitHub, the system validates the code to ensure that newly added and/or modified Terraform templates are operating correctly when deployed to the development environment.
+When checked into GitHub, the system validates the code to ensure that newly added or modified Terraform templates are operating correctly when deployed to the development environment.
 Once registered in the ACR, the solution deploys the container to App Service so consumer applications can access it.

 ## Components